-The Company has an option agreement to purchase a 100% interest in the La Esperanza project, subject to a Net Smelter Return royalty of up to 1.5%.
-Under the terms of the agreement, the Company has the right to acquire these claims by making option payments over a period of three years totalling US\$150,000.
-The La Esperanza project, covering 435 hectares, is located in the state of Zacatecas, 100 km south-southeast of the city of Durango.
+The Company has an option agreement to purchase a 100% interest in the La Esperanza claims, subject to a Net Smelter Return royalty of up to 1.5%, by making option payments over a period of three years totalling US\$150,000.
+The claim area at the La Esperanza project has been increased through staking claims of 9,055 hectares surrounding the original claims covering 435 hectares.
+The project is located in the state of Zacatecas, 100 km south-southeast of the city of Durango.

 A Phase 1 diamond drill program consisting of 8 drill holes for a total of 1,182 metres was completed in 2006.
 Drilling outlined a mineralized vein with a strike length of over 150 metres and depth of 100 metres, which is open in all directions, with a width of up to 10.30 metres carrying high-grade silver mineralization.
-The mineralized intercepts have a weighted average grade of 330 g/t (9.62 oz/ton) silver, 0.93% zinc and 1.57% lead over an average width of 4.21 metres, including several intercepts with very high silver grades of up to 2,144 g/t (62.53 oz/ton) silver over 0.75 metres.
-Expenditures on the La Esperanza project during the quarter were \$15,379 (1st quarter 2007 - \$12,367).
+The mineralized intercepts have a weighted average grade of

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Quarter ended March 31, 2008
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Period ended June 30, 2008